-This section provides overview, applications, and principles of power analyzers.
-Also, please take a look at the list of 20 power analyzer manufacturers and their company rankings.
+This section provides an overview for power analyzers as well as their applications and principles.
+Also, please take a look at the list of 19 power analyzer manufacturers and their company rankings.
+Here are the top-ranked power analyzer companies as of June, 2023: 1.Summit Technology, 2.PCE Instruments, 3.LUMEL.

 Table of Contents